 Senior Researcher, Freie Universität Berlin

 Dr. Romain Faure serves as the coordinator of the Berlin Center for Global Engagement (BCGE), a joint platform of the Berlin University Alliance that aims to foster cooperation with partners in the Global South, engage in science diplomacy, and reflect current trends in internationalization.
 He holds a PhD in history from Technische Universität Braunschweig and Université Paris 1 Panthéon‑Sorbonne.
-He has more than ten years' experience in research management and is particularly interested in bridging discussions on research culture and research‑assessment reform with efforts to promote responsible internationalization.
+He has more than ten years of experience in research management and is particularly interested in bridging discussions on research culture and research‑assessment reform with efforts to promote responsible internationalization.

 After completing her PhD at the University of Freiburg on the negotiation of colonial legacies and global inequalities by Anglo-Caribbean social scientists, Dr. Meta Cramer became a member of an international research team working on “Predatory Publishing Practices” in 2024.
 Meta is interested in the (self-)governing of science and in combining questions about larger global power structures with those explored in science studies including the relationship between research evaluation regimes and the work practices of scholars, disciplinary and regional publishing cultures, and entrenched institutional and global inequalities, building on social theory in doing so.